Ebike Oracle

 What about other states?

-Tennessee is a standard three-tier state with two notable strictnesses: an all-ages Class 3 helmet rule and a separate under-16 helmet rule for all bicycles, plus the 2026 jump in the Class 3 minimum age to 16.
+Tennessee is a standard three-tier state with two notable strictnesses: an all-ages Class 3 helmet rule and a separate under-16 helmet rule for all bicycles, plus the 2026 jump in the Class 3 minimum age to 16 (in force since 1 July 2026).
 Neighboring Georgia, North Carolina, Virginia, and Ohio each handle Class 3 and helmets a little differently — Ohio shares Tennessee's all-ages Class 3 helmet rule.
 The PeopleForBikes State Law Tracker is the authoritative cross-state source.

 For a quick check, use the e-bike legality checker — all 50 US states plus the UK and EU.
 For the framework itself, read Class 1, 2, 3 e-bikes explained.
 Shopping for a compliant ride?
 See the Heybike Cityscape 2 and Eleglide T1 reviews.